Documenting Manipulation: How to Keep Records That Hold Up

 - What happened (child behavior, your response, their response)

-The phrase "contemporaneous note" matters in legal contexts.
-Notes written at the time of the incident are given more credibility than recollections written months later.
+"Contemporaneous note" matters legally.
+Notes written at the time carry more weight than recollections months later.

 For incidents involving the children:

 If your child relays something concerning from the other household, note it carefully.
 What they said, exactly.
 The date.
-Any relevant context.
-Do not interrogate the child or express reaction that might color future reports — just note what was offered.
+Relevant context.
+Don't interrogate or react in ways that color future reports.
+Note what was offered.

 How to Organize It